TheImagingSource/ic4-examples/cpp/README.md

 - Using [EventExposureEnd](/cpp/advanced-camera-features/event-exposure-end) to synchronize camera operation to real-world movement
 - Get notified about I/O activity using [EventLine1*Edge](/cpp/advanced-camera-features/event-line1-edge) events

+## Camera-Specific Examples

+This section contains example programs showing camera specific functions

+- [DoLP Segmentation](/cpp/camera-specific/dolp-segmentation/) shows how to visualize the degree of polarized light with polarisation cameras.

 ## Qt6

 The Qt6 section provides a selection of pre-build dialogs that can speed up application development: